-This view is supposed to be a straight on view of a front motorcycle tire under stress from hard cornering.
+This view is supposed to be a straight on view of a front motorcycle tire, under stress, from hard cornering.
 The spot A, the outside of the tread block, collapses into the empty space and doesn’t wear down.
-The part at B takes most of the wear and shows up as “rounded off” later on.
+The part at B takes most of the wear and eventually shows up as “rounded off.”

 This wear is normal for braking and leaning.
 If you do little of either then the wear will be far less.
 The softer the tire compound the greater is the distortion from wear of this nature.
 Racing tires that are really soft and sticky get worn out in a few hundred miles.
 Super hard road touring tires, gently ridden, can last 15 k miles.
 A heavier bike ridden exactly the same as a light one will “cup” more.
-More tire pressure will allow a bit less cupping.
+More tire more air pressure will cup less.

 If two identical bikes were ridden by two different riders, they probably would have a different tire wear pattern.
 The one with more cupping would indicate that the rider actually rides the bike.
 That means that he/she rides harder.